Fintech news: 2023 and beyond banks

 Types of Relationships

 A common type of FI/fintech relationship exists in the form of a sponsorship wherein the FI acts as a backer to a fintech company by providing operational support services, as well as providing access to the FI’s financial products and services.
 In most instances, the fintech’s customers are limited to non-physical banking activities, including digital checking/savings, debit cards, remote deposit capture, and peer-to-peer payments.
 This allows brick-and-mortar FIs access to a segment of the population (the historically unbanked) that would normally have no relationship with these institutions absent the FI/ fintech partnership.
-Simultaneously, fintech benefit from access to the sponsoring institution’s operational framework and products and services, which have been tailored to meet stringent federal and state banking regulations.
+Simultaneously, FinTech benefits from access to the sponsoring institution’s operational framework and products and services, which have been tailored to meet stringent federal and state banking regulations.
 In these relationships, the fintech relies on the FI’s federal and state money transmitter licenses needed to move money in a given jurisdiction, and the accompanying banking charter (which can be tremendously difficult for fintech to obtain) needed to gain access to the Automated Clearing House (ACH) payment system and accept Federal Deposit Insurance Corporation (FDIC) deposits.

 Another partnership framework between fintech and traditional FIs focuses on the utilization of a custodial account that is for-benefit-of (FBO) of the fintech’s customers.
 The use of an FBO account is unique, as the owner of the account is not the fintech or its customers, but the bank that is partnering with the fintech.
 The fintech’s client funds are housed in the bank’s custodial accounts, which limits the fintech’s ability to access or independently manage the funds.
 The fintech customer (and other defined and authorized parties on the account) directs the activity in the account as it is the fintech customer who is treated as the account holder, not the fintech.
 When a fintech customer utilizes the fintech platform to request a movement of funds, the fintech forwards the customer’s orders to the bank of record who owns the custodial account where said funds are stored.
 Based on the instructions received from the fintech’s customer, the bank will move funds to/from the FBO account accordingly.
-These types of relationships are particularly beneficial to fintech, as it allows them to rely on the FI’s federal and state licenses that allow them to move money and accept deposits.
+These types of relationships are particularly beneficial to fintech, as it allow them to rely on the FI’s federal and state licenses that allow them to move money and accept deposits.
 Similar to a sponsoring agreement, the FBO account framework grants FIs indirect access to a previously unattainable segment of the population.

 A vital component of any FI/fintech relationship is the clear delineation of compliance responsibilities between the partnering entities.
 Amidst ever-increasing consumer data protection regulations, anti-money laundering (AML) laws, sanctions restrictions, fair lending standards, cybersecurity risks, and more, a financial entity’s compliance framework is a web of laws, regulations, and federal/state regulators that can be tremendously difficult to navigate.
 This is predominantly true for fintech firms, which often experience rapid expansion but see their internal compliance departments struggling to keep pace with the firm’s overall growth.
 Regulators have shown no hesitancy when it comes to penalizing those fintechs who are unable to keep up with their compliance responsibilities, as evidenced by the Financial Crimes Enforcement Network’s (FinCEN) $60 million civil money penalty against a bitcoin “mixer” in 2019.
 The same holds true for those sponsoring FIs, demonstrated by the Officer of the Comptroller’s (OCC) consent order in January 2020 against M.Y.
 Safra Bank for its failure to consider AML risks and implement commensurate controls relating to its sponsorship of a cryptocurrency-related fintech.
 To best ensure a FI/fintech relationship successfully navigates these compliance considerations, the partnering companies must develop and thoroughly document each entity’s compliance obligations and risk ownership.